johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 * If your seed is not random then your IOTA will be stolen.
   * A string consisting of words is not random.
   * A string which has a pattern is not random.
-  * A string generated or which can be determined by any mathmatical formula is not random.
+  * A string generated or which can be determined by any mathematical formula is not random.
 * Do not generate your seeds by the following methods.
   * Do not use online seed generators or your IOTAs will be stolen.
   * Do not use pseudo-random number generators or your IOTAs will be stolen.